brandur/microservices/README.md

 Where a non-interactive interface is possible, batch up communication by having services stream their state to each over a construct like a Kafka topic.
 This method is more robust because fewer messages need to be passed, and allows consumers to ingest changes more economically because changes are grouped.

-## Ensure Correctness With Atomic Databases
+## Ensure Correctness With Atomicity

 ACID transactions are the most powerful tool in existence for guaranteeing data integrity.